Help Me Choose: Deodorant

 We Have Three Different Natural Deodorant Formulations

-Coconut Cream Deodorant
+Extra Strength Cream Deodorant

-Organic Coconut Cream Deodorant
+Natural Organic Extra Strength Cream Deodorant

 Our organic cream deodorant is made with soothing and moisturizing organic ingredients that absorb quickly, leave no greasy residue and help you stay fresh naturally.